Overton, Nebraska

 Overton is a village in Dawson County, Nebraska, United States.
 It is part of the Lexington, Nebraska Micropolitan Statistical Area.
 The population was 594 at the 2010 census.

 History

 Overton got its start following construction of the Union Pacific Railroad through the territory.
 The town was first settled in 1873.

 A group of African Canadian families from Elgin, Ontario began moving near Overton in 1879.
-Over the course of five years, members of the Robinson, Guilds, Green, Emanuel, Riley, Hatter, Small, and Walker families relocated to Nebraska, filing homestead petitions and starting farms.
+Over the course of five years, members of the Robinson, Guilds, Green, Emanuel, Riley, Hatter, Meehan, Small, and Walker families relocated to Nebraska, filing homestead petitions and starting farms.
 Many of these families left Dawson County by 1907 to move to DeWitty in Cherry County.